What Does The MoneySavingExpert Think of Equity Release? (2026)

 Conclusion

-Martin Lewis’ message is clear: equity release can help some people, but it comes with serious long-term costs.
+Martin Lewis’ message is clear: Equity release will reduce the value of your estate and may affect entitlement to means-tested benefits.
 If you do go ahead, borrow as little as possible, make sure the provider is ERC-registered, and take independent advice.

 Age Partnership offers a way to access whole-of-market plans with expert guidance, but the decision should always be made very carefully — weighing up today’s financial needs against the future value of your estate.